1and1/Owin.JwtAuth/README.md

+## Certificate rollover

+The library tries to validate signatures using all currently valid certificates with a matching subject name found in the "Trusted People" store.

+To perform a graceful certificate rollover, e.g., in case of a certificate renewal: Import a new certificate with the same subject name before the old one expires.
+Then start using the new certificate to sign tokens.

 ## Sample project

 The source code includes a sample project that uses demonstrates the usage of Owin.JwtAuth.
 You can build and run it using Visual Studio 2015.
 By default the instance will be hosted by IIS Express at `http://localhost:4358/`.